-5.2.2.
-SIMV (Synchronized Intermittent Mandatory Ventilation) In this mode the ventilator will deliver volume ventilation at the set Tidal Volume (Vt) and Rate (bpm)
+5.2.1.
+SIMV (Synchronized Intermittent Mandatory Ventilation).
+In SIMV mode the ventilator will deliver volume ventilation at the set Tidal Volume (Vt) and Rate (Figure 10).

-The default trigger for this mode is 3 L/min but can be adjusted up to 15 L/min. if trigger condition is met, the ventilator will deliver synchronized volume controlled mandatory ventilation.
+The default trigger for this mode is 3 L/min.
+If trigger condition is met, the ventilator will deliver synchronized volume controlled mandatory ventilation.